naveen184/CI-CD-with-CloudDeploy/README copy.md

 2. After you Push your Code changes in master branch, Cloud Build will get Trigger and then Steps will be Executed from cloudbuild.yaml file

-3. We can see the Realease been deployed inside our pipeline
+3. We can see the Realease been deployed inside our pipeline.

 4. After Release get Deployed in Our DEV environment we can then Promote our Release to Prod Clusters